 Hi everyone!
 I hope you are having a great week so far.

-Thank you for spending time with me today and I hope you’ll be back here again next week Wednesday.
+Thank you for spending time with me today and I hope you’ll be back here again next month (the first Wednesday).
 Have a great rest of the week!